ryogrid/anime-illust-image-searcher/README.md

   - Solution
     - Search words you want to use from taggs-wd-tagger.txt with grep, editor or something for existance checking
     - If exist, there is no problem.
 If not, you should think similar words and search it in same manner :)
+- File pathes cahactorcode
+  - If file path contains charactors which can't be contered to Unicode or utf-8, scripts may ouput error message at processing the file
+  - But, it doesn't mean that your script usage is wrong.
+Though these files is ignored or not displayed at Web UI :|
+    - This is problem of current implentation.
+When you use scripts on Windows and charactor code of directory/file names isn't utf-8, the problem may occur

 ## Information Related to Copylights
 - I used [this code](https://huggingface.co/spaces/SmilingWolf/wd-tagger/blob/main/app.py) as reference wheh implmenting tagger script